Boolean Algebra and Logic Gates

 Boolean Algebra differs from conventional algebra because it operates within a binary system.
 To fully understand it, we need to break down its core concepts:

-- Boolean Variables: Variables in Boolean Algebra can only take on values of 0 or 1.
-For example, let AAA, BBB, and CCC be Boolean variables.
+2. Boolean Variables: Variables in Boolean Algebra can only take on values of 0 or 1.
+For example, let AA, BB, and CC be Boolean variables.
 Each can either be 0 or 1 at any point in time.

-- AND (Conjunction): Symbolized by a dot⋅ (or sometimes by simply writing terms side by side like ABABAB), the AND operation outputs 1 if both operands are 1; otherwise, it outputs 0.
+• AND (Conjunction): Symbolized by a dot (or sometimes by simply writing terms side by side like ABAB), the AND operation outputs 1 if both operands are 1; otherwise, it outputs 0.

 Fundamental Laws of Boolean Algebra